TayyubaK/SQL-Project/README.md

         * QA.md

 ## Process
-* Loaded .csv files with all columns set to 'character varying'
+* Loaded .csv files into pgAdmin under database 'ecommerce'.
+All columns set to 'character varying'
 * Reviewed each table for number of columns and names
 * Reviewed each column to determine